davidsilva824/study_pic_4/README.md

 Run 'study_model_experiment_3.py' files to obtain the results for each model for the combination of compounds for experiment 3.

-Run 'res_stats_model_experiment_3.py' files to obtain the initial statistics for these results.
+Run 'stats_experiment_3.py' files to obtain the initial statistics for each model in the experiment 3.

 The surprisal results by word, for all the compounds, can be consulted in the results _model_experiment_3.py.